Bitcoin miner virus : How to detect and remove it on a Mac?

-You have now removed Bitcoin miner from your Mac and it should not trouble you anymore.
+You have now removed Bitcoin miner from your Mac, and it should not trouble you anymore.

 How to protect your Mac from malware

-To avoid downloading Bitcoin miner Mac virus, or any other malware, be vigilant about the websites you visit and the files you download.
+To avoid downloading the Bitcoin miner Mac virus or any other malware, be vigilant about the websites you visit and the files you download.
 If your web browser warns you that a site is not secure or macOS warns you that an app you have downloaded needs manual intervention to permit its installation, don’t ignore the warnings.
 Think very carefully about whether you want to visit the website or install the app.